chenjhr88/Email/README.md

-# email
+# Java Email System

-Working SMTP protocol use
+Utilizing the SMTP protocol to deliver mass messages to lists of desired recipients.